 All such referrals above must have the permission of the child’s parents/carers.

-The setting SENDCO and/or deputy SENDCO and setting manager will attend all up to date training on DAF/Early Help Assessment Tool assessments and can contact the Gateway on 01752 668000 for advice on any assessments.
-The Gateway (Plymouth) offers advice, guidance and support for all practitioners/professionals who are supporting and assisting children and families.
-Consent must be obtained from the family/parent before disclosing and sharing information with the Gateway unless it is a safeguarding issue, please see the Child Protection Policy for more clarification.
-Devon settings can contact 0345 1551071 for further information and/or the setting’s current Early Years Advisory Teacher in the first instance.
+The setting SENDCO and/or deputy SENDCO and/or setting manager will attend all up to date training on SEND through the local authority.
+Consent must be obtained from the family/parent before disclosing and sharing information with external agencies unless it is a safeguarding issue, please see the Child Protection Policy for more clarification.

 Confidentiality is taken very seriously and all staff must adhere to Bambinos Ltd policy on Confidentiality.